Videos Show UHS Hospital Staff Assaulting Young Patients

 Many of the other patients interviewed and nearly a half dozen workers agreed that some employees picked on patients, looking for ways to provoke them in order to dole out punishments.
 Some of those sources said staff members also drugged patients to make them easier to manage — a violation of state rules — or resorted to violence.

-Staff treats patients “like members of an opposing football team,” said Jordan Parsons, Meghan’s son, who was released in July.
+Staff treats patients “like members of an opposing football team,” said Jordan Parson, Meghan’s son, who was released in July.
 “If you don’t act right, you get restrained.
 Basically that means they’re going to come in your room and get the crap beat out of you.”

 Fighting also broke out often among patients.
 When a code purple was called, alerting all available staff to an out-of-control patient, staff members sometimes escalated the conflict.